 The standard algorithmic approaches to the verification of hybrid systems can be divided into two categories: direct and indirect.
 The direct approach works directly on the continuous state space of the system (as in this thesis).
-Examples are the verification algorithms implemented in the tools Kronos [112], Uppaal [69], and HyTech [51].
-Recent works in [22, 54], which we will outline in Chapter 8, also solve the verification problem for hybrid systems with more complex continuous dynamics in a direct manner.
+Examples are the verification algorithms implemented in the tools Kronos [120], Uppaal [74], and HyTech [56].
+Recent works in [24, 59], which we will outline in Chapter 8, also solve the verification problem for hybrid systems with more complex continuous dynamics in a direct manner.

 The indirect approach, on the other hand, reduces first the system, via abstraction, to a finite-state automaton.
-The abstraction procedure consists in finding a finite partition of the state space such that the reachability between partition blocks is faithfully described by the transition relation of the automaton (see [6] for more details on this issue).
+The abstraction procedure consists in finding a finite partition of the state space such that the reachability between partition blocks is faithfully described by the transition relation of the automaton (see [7] for more details on this issue).
 Once the finite abstraction has been constructed, the verification can be performed on the abstracted system with a termination guarantee, using standard tools for finite-state systems.
-Nevertheless, it was shown that such a finite abstraction exists only for restricted classes of hybrid systems either with simple continuous dynamics [4, 3, 87] or with simple discrete dynamics [68].
+Nevertheless, it was shown that such a finite abstraction exists only for restricted classes of hybrid systems either with simple continuous dynamics [5, 4, 93] or with simple discrete dynamics [73].
 Even when a given class of systems is proved to admit a finite quotient, another difficulty comes with the problem of actually computing the quotient, which requires calculating successors of every block in the partition and is consequently at least as hard as the verification problem.
-It should be noted that this approach is, however, important for proving correctness and termination of the verification algorithms for some classes of systems [4, 49].
+However, it should be noted that this approach is important for proving correctness and termination of the verification algorithms for some classes of systems [5, 54] and allows to verify general temporal logic properties.

 Alternatively, other works consider discrete approximations, that is, instead of exact finite quotient, they search for a finite discrete system whose behaviors include all behaviors of the original system.
-Recently, in [29], discrete approximations are done by iteratively refining state partitions using an approximate reachability method for continuous dynamics, which is similar in some aspects to the method we propose in the next chapter.
+Recently, in [31], discrete approximations are done by iteratively refining state partitions using an approximate reachability method for continuous dynamics, which is similar in some aspects to the method we propose in the next chapter.
+In [95] the author developed an analysis technique for piecewise linear systems using a geometric model describing switching boundaries and some algorithms for mapping the patterns of trajectory movements between boundaries into a node graph.

-An approach which can be viewed as a mixture of the direct and indirect approaches consists in deriving from the original system an approximate system for which verification algorithms and tools are available [94, 52, 99, 101].
+An approach which can be viewed as a mixture of the direct and indirect approaches consists in deriving from the original system an approximate system for which verification algorithms and tools are available [101, 57, 107, 109].
 The approximate system can be generated by overapproximating the complex continuous dynamics with simple dynamics (such as constant slopes and rectangular inclusions) based on discretizations of the continuous state space.
 The main drawback of this approach is that, in addition to the considerable effort of initially abstracting continuous dynamics with respect to the desired accuracy, the size of the resulting system might be prohibitively large for the verification algorithms.

-Besides the algorithmic approaches, the deductive approaches have also been used [81].
+Besides the algorithmic approaches, the deductive approaches have also been used [86].
 Deductive methods involve proving a property by induction based on a set of axioms and inference rules.
-These approaches are often aided by theorem provers (e.g. [20]) and can verify a more general class of systems.
+These approaches are often aided by theorem provers (e.g. [22]) and can verify a more general class of systems.
 However, unlike the algorithmic approaches, they are not automatic and require human intelligence in the process of finding proofs.